tdwg/website/conferences/2024/registration/index.md

 Registration for excursions is separate from meeting registration.
 When the excursion sign ups are available, we will send a separate announcement.

-Most excursions will be scheduled for Sunday (Sept 1) prior to the start of the meeting and Saturday (Sept 7), so please plan accordingly.
-An additional excursion (yes, it’s a secret for now) will be available on Aug 31/Sept 1 and on Sept 7/8.
+Most excursions are scheduled for Sunday, September 1st and Saturday, September 7th, so please plan accordingly.
+Virtual tours are also available for participants, especially virtual registrants in mid-August (registration will open on August 8th).

-Please see the [meeting website](https://www.tdwg.org/conferences/2024/) for more information about the meeting, travel and accommodations.
-If you experience any difficulty with registration, please visit our [registration FAQ](/conferences/2024/registration/faq).
+Tours are filling up quickly so please visit the [excursions page]() on our website for more information and register for an adventure.
+If you experience any difficulty with registration, please visit our [registration FAQ](/conferences/2024/registration/faq) or email us at [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).

-If you have any questions, please email the Planning Committee at [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).